2022 Italian referendum: Abolition of Severino Law's enforcement decree

 The first question aimed to repeal the automatic disqualification or suspension of politicians found guilty of crimes from the offices they hold.
-The law 190/2012, also known as the Severino law, named after then Justice Minister of the Monti Cabinet, Paola Severino, aimed to fight corruption, to increase transparency in the Public Administration and finally to identify cases of ineligibility for national or local election, as well as cases where suspension from public office is appropriate.
+Law 190/2012, also known as the Severino law, named after then Justice Minister of the Monti Cabinet Paola Severino, aimed to fight corruption to increase transparency in the Public Administration and to identify cases of ineligibility for national or local election, as well as cases where suspension from public office is appropriate.
 Those who have received a sentence of more than two years in jail for crimes such as organized crime, terrorism, drug trafficking and crimes against the public administration were to be removed from public office, or suspended in case of a first instance judgment.

-The most famous application of the decree was in 2013, when former Prime Minister Silvio Berlusconi was sentenced to four years imprisonment and fined 7 million euros for tax fraud.
-In October the Committee on Election and Parliamentary Immunity ruled out the disqualification of Berlusconi, and the next month the Senate voted for his expulsion.
+A notable application of the decree was in 2013, when former Prime Minister Silvio Berlusconi was sentenced to four years imprisonment and fined 7 million euros for tax fraud.
+In October, the Committee on Election and Parliamentary Immunity ruled out the disqualification of Berlusconi, and the next month the Senate voted for his expulsion.
 Berlusconi filed an appeal to the European Court of Human Rights, but he withdrew his application after the Court of Milan rehabilitated him in 2018 after he completed a course of community service.

 The decree was also contested in 2014 by the Mayor of Salerno, Vincenzo De Luca, and the Mayor of Naples, Luigi De Magistris, who both were found guilty in a first instance judgment during two different trials and thus were suspended from their offices.
-Since the law doesn't rule out the eligibility of those who were condemned in a first instance judgment, De Luca could run in the meantime as President of Campania for the 2015 regional election but was suspended for a short time immediately after he was elected.
+Since the law doesn't rule out the eligibility of those who were condemned in a first instance judgment, De Luca could run in the meantime as President of Campania for the 2015 regional election, but was suspended for a short time immediately after he was elected.
 The two mayors filed an appeal to the Regional Administrative Court (TAR), raising a question of constitutional legitimacy.
 They were both re-admitted and awaited a judgment filed to the Constitutional Court.
 However, the Constitutional Court ruled that the appeal was rejected and that the Severino Law was not unconstitutional.
 By the time the Constitutional Court rejected their appeals, the Appeal Court acquitted both of them, and thus they could return to their offices.

 The Ordinary Court of Genoa raised a plea of constitutionality to the Constitutional Court due to the suspension of a regional councillor in a first instance judgment.
-In 2021 the Constitutional Court ruled that it found nothing unlawful in the Severino Law.
+In 2021, the Constitutional Court ruled that it found nothing unlawful in the Severino Law.

 The President of the National Association of Italian Municipalities and Mayor of Bari, Antonio Decaro, expressed his wish to change the Severino Law over the suspension of local politician, either by the Parliament or by the referendum.